 When capping beer bottles or any other bottle it always seems like you could use a third hand.

-A hand capper means that you have to position the cap on the bottle or on the magnet of the capper and than let go of your bottle and use both hands to work the capper.
+A hand capper means that you have to position the cap on the bottle or on the magnet of the capper and then let go of your bottle and use both hands to work the capper.

-My opinion is that a bench capper is only for if you brew a lot of beer to be cost effective.
+My opinion is that a bench capper is only for if you brew a lot of beer to be cost-effective.
 But if you have the money you should invest in one.
 They will in general make it easier to cap your bottles and will, if you take care of them, probably a lifetime.

-Feel free to leave your opinion in the comment section and share your favorite bottle capping tool
+Feel free to leave your opinion in the comment section and share your favorite bottle-capping tool

 Eddie McVay is a passionate home brewer and an enthusiastic amateur connoisseur, He has been crafting his beers and wines for over a decade.
 His journey began with a simple home brewing kit and has since evolved into a deep understanding of the intricacies of brewing.
 With a knack for making complex brewing techniques accessible to beginners, his articles offer a blend of practical advice, DIY tips, and insights into the art of fermentation.
 Read more about Eddie Mcvay here.